Albert Street cycleway

 Cycling helps make our streets safer and our community healthier.
 It is better for our environment.
 It saves you money and can be good for our city's economy, as people who cycle and walk tend to shop locally.
 Being active on the way to school can improve education results, too.
 The whole community benefits.

 The Urban Cycle Network Masterplan will deliver upgrades to a number of streets across Palmerston North over the coming years.
-The cycleway along Albert Street will connect with cycleways on other streets, forming an integrated network for bike riders of all ages and abilities.
+The cycleway along Albert Street will connect with cycleways on other streets, such as Featherston Street, forming an integrated network for bike riders of all ages and abilities.

 In addition to creating cycleways, we're also working to reduce traffic speeds around schools and shopping precincts, and educate and support young riders through Bike Ready, Bikes in Schools and School Travel Plan initiatives.